ArchipelagoMW/Archipelago/docs/settings api.md

 * path\to\code\repository\host.yaml
 * ~/Archipelago/host.yaml

-With the new settings API, AP can update the config file and can create it with default values and comments, if it does not exist.
+Using the settings API, AP can update the config file or create a new one with default values and comments, if it does not exist.